Handwriting practice for teenagers.

 Pick up a pen

 Pens come in different shapes and styles.
 Most are ergonomically designed.
 These contours help the fingers feel comfortable when writing.
 Biro, fibre tip, gel or ink can make a difference to handwriting legibility.
 Your teenager needs to find the one they like.
-And it doesn’t have to be the most expensive pen made.
+And it doesn’t have to be the most expensive pen.

 Prepare for speed